 The Wulaign mural is still moving on, often we will work solidly for a day on one section or dreaming to be asked by Jangala a few days later to paint it out.
 The most recent one to paint out was done not because the dreaming was wrong but because of its relationship to the one next to it.

-The wind has stopped blowing for one day so the mural is now complete … Two of the older women showed me their drawings from bible study using traditional designs.
+The wind has stopped blowing for one day so the Lajamanu Recreation Hall Mural is now complete … Two of the older women showed me their drawings from bible study using traditional designs.
 They thought they would make a good mural so I have been following this up with the church.

 I work at the school each morning with the class is putting together a play with the large-scale creatures out of bamboo and paper we made

 After 8 weeks 19 banners ended up being made.
 Sewing classes start next week by nine women making skirts, shirts, bags etc …

 I feel for me to work further in Lajamanu is important to commit too.
 My last weekend has been spent giving time to people who had given me time.
 This meant things like taking up a pair of pants and finishing off some Aboriginal flag pillowcases.”